When I look up at the stars, I like to imagine the alien worlds that are in orbit around them.

 M.C.
 Escher was a Dutch artist who specialised in depicting strange worlds using complex and bewildering mathematical art.
 Image credit: The M.C.
 Escher Company.

-If the Milky Way is our imaginary raft, then these tiny worlds of chemistry, atoms, quantum mechanics, and string theory are the ropes and sinews that hold it together.
-They are the the fabric of our reality, and they are what this section of the Big Ideas Network is about.
+These tiny worlds of chemistry, atoms, quantum mechanics, and string theory are the the fabric of our reality, and they are what this section of the Big Ideas Network is about.

 Originally posted 2018-06-06 20:08:07.
 Republished by Blog Post Promoter